-ERI, HoldCo and MTR Gaming are collectively referred to as "we," "us," "our" or the "Company."
+ERI and its subsidiaries are collectively referred to as "we," "us," "our" or the "Company."
 The financial information included in this Item 2 for periods prior to the Acquisition Date are those of the Company and its subsidiaries including Eldorado Reno, Eldorado Shreveport, MTR Gaming and its interest in the Silver Legacy Joint Venture.